-Our business consulting platform revenues decreased by more than 10% from the second quarter of fiscal 2007, reflecting declines in our chemicals and petroleum, capital projects, and energy and environment practices, offset by increases in our life sciences, metals, and aerospace and defense practices.
-Revenues for our chemicals and petroleum practice, which is our largest practice within the business consulting platform, decreased in fiscal 2008 compared to the prior year because we completed several long-running projects in the Middle East during the first quarter of fiscal 2008.
-We continue to work on replacing projects in the Middle East and revenues in our Europe and Middle East practice recovered significantly from the first quarter of fiscal 2008.
+Our business consulting platform revenues increased by approximately 5% from the third quarter of fiscal 2007, reflecting increases in our life sciences practice, as well as some of our smaller practices including the metals practice, partially offset by decreases in our global industrial consulting and capital projects practices.
+Revenues for our global industrial consulting practice, which is our largest practice within the business consulting platform, decreased in fiscal 2008 compared to the prior year because we completed several long-running projects in the Middle East during the first quarter of fiscal 2008.
+We continue to work on replacing projects in the Middle East and revenues in our Europe and Middle East practice are recovering from the first quarter of fiscal 2008.

-Overall, revenues outside of the U.S. represented approximately 23% of revenues for the second quarter of fiscal 2008, compared with approximately 28% of revenues for the second quarter of fiscal 2007.
-Internationally, revenues decreased primarily in our European and Middle Eastern chemicals and petroleum practice because several large, long-running Middle East projects declined more rapidly than expected.
+Overall, revenues outside of the U.S. represented approximately 21% of revenues for the third quarter of fiscal 2008, compared with approximately 26% of revenues for the third quarter of fiscal 2007.
+Internationally, revenues decreased primarily in our European and Middle Eastern global industrial consulting practice because several large, long-running Middle East projects declined more rapidly than expected.
 In addition, we divested or shut down the majority of our Australian and New Zealand-based operations during the second quarter of fiscal 2008.
-The divested operations generated approximately \$12 million of revenue in fiscal 2007.

-The total number of employee consultants decreased to 682 at the end of the second quarter of fiscal 2008 from 718 at the end of the second quarter of fiscal 2007.
-The reduction in headcount includes the divestiture of the majority of the Australia and New Zealand-based operations, and the workforce reduction implemented during the quarter that was designed to address underperforming areas.
-We believe we have now better aligned our resources with current market demand.
-Utilization was 74% for the second quarter of fiscal 2008 compared with 75% for the second quarter of fiscal 2007.
-Revenues derived from fixed-price engagements increased to 7.5% of revenues for the second quarter of fiscal 2008 from 5.3% for the second quarter of fiscal 2007.
+The total number of employee consultants decreased to 692 at the end of the third quarter of fiscal 2008 from 767 at the end of the third quarter of fiscal 2007.
+The reduction in headcount includes the divestiture of the majority of the Australia and New Zealand-based operations, and the workforce reduction implemented during the second quarter of fiscal 2008 that was designed to address underperforming areas.
+Utilization was 71% for the third quarter of fiscal 2008 compared with 76% for the third quarter of fiscal 2007.
+Revenues derived from fixed-price engagements increased to 8.5% of revenues for the third quarter of fiscal 2007.

 Costs of Services.
-Costs of services increased \$8.0 million, or 14.2%, to \$64.2 million for the second quarter of fiscal 2007.
-The increase was due mainly to an increase in compensation expense for our employee consultants of \$6.7 million, or 14.7%.
-The increase includes salary increases since the prior year and approximately \$2.3 million in employee separation and other compensation costs.
-During the second quarter of fiscal 2008, we completed an employee workforce reduction, which was designed to better align our workforce with market demand.
-The reduction is expected to result in an estimated annualized cost savings of approximately \$8.3 million, the majority of which will begin to be realized in the third quarter of fiscal 2008 and is primarily related to cost of services.
-In addition, the accrual for incentive compensation for the second quarter of fiscal 2008 was determined excluding the impact of restructuring charges recorded during the quarter.
-Also, an additional \$1.3 million of incentive bonus was accrued as a retention incentive for key officers.
-Client reimbursable expenses included in costs of services increased \$1.3 million, or 11.8%, to \$12.3 million in the second quarter of fiscal 2008 from \$11.0 million in the second quarter of fiscal 2007.
-The increase is due primarily to an increase in services provided by non-employee experts.
-As a percentage of revenues, costs of services increased to 68.4% for the second quarter of fiscal 2008, from 63.6% for the second quarter of fiscal 2007.
-Of the 4.7% increase as a percentage of revenues, 4.1% was due to restructuring charges and increased compensation expense and related fringe costs for our employee consultants and 0.6% was due to increased client reimbursable expenses as a percentage of revenues.
+Costs of services decreased \$3.6 million, or 4.7%, to \$73.6 million for the third quarter of fiscal 2008 from \$77.2 million for the third quarter of fiscal 2007.
+The decrease was due mainly to a decrease in client reimbursable expenses included in costs of services of \$3.5 million, or 20.7%, to \$13.5 million in the third quarter of fiscal 2008 from \$17.0 million in the third quarter of fiscal 2007.
+The decrease is due primarily to decreases in services provided by non-employee experts.
+The decrease in cost of services is also due to the Australia and New Zealand divestiture we announced last quarter.
+These decreases were offset in part by the accrual for incentive compensation for the third quarter of fiscal 2008, which included \$4.2 million in additional retention incentive bonus for key officers.
+As a percentage of revenues, costs of services increased to 66.2% for the third quarter of fiscal 2008, from 62.1% for the third quarter of fiscal 2007.
+Of the 4.1% increase as a percentage of revenues, 5.7% was due to increased compensation expense and related fringe costs for our employee consultants, offset partially by a 1.5% decrease in client reimbursable expenses as a percentage of revenues.